Greek Food Guide – What To Eat In Greece

 What to eat for breakfast in Greece - Bougatsa

 Bougatsa is another delicious pastry to enjoy in the mornings.
-You can choose a sweet version (usually custard) or a savory one (usually cheese or minced meat).
+You can choose a sweet version (usually custard) or a savory one (usually cheese or ground meat).
 This particular option is made of phyllo pastry containing your filling of choice.

 Buttered Bread With Honey

-This might sound very simple, but when your bread is freshly made, and the honey comes from the local beekeeper, it’s something different and super-delicious!
+This might sound very simple, but when your bread is freshly made, and the honey comes from the local beekeeper, it’s something different and super delicious!

-Fresh Yogurt With Honey
+15. Fresh Yogurt With Honey

 Greek yogurt is famous worldwide, but when it is fresh from the source, it’s super-special.
 Proper Greek yogurt is very thick, and it has a thick crust on top.
 You’ll often find it in small clay pots, and you can drizzle some fresh honey over the top for a delicious and creamy breakfast choice.

-Kagianas
+16. Kagianas

 Greek breakfast - Kagianas_scrambled eggs with tomatoes and feta cheese

-Staka Me Ayga
+17. Staka Me Ayga

 This dish from Crete will give you all the energy you need to start the day.
 This dish is fried or sometimes poached eggs, then topped with a creamy/flour-based mixture.
 It’s then all mixed and seasoned, served with tomato.
 It sounds strange in the description, but give it a try, and you’ll surely enjoy it!